I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdevicecreatewithparameters.md

 ## -remarks
 <p>Windows 8 includes a new USB driver stack to support USB 3.0 devices.</p>

 <p>Before a framework-based client driver can use the new capabilities of the USB driver stack for Windows 8, the driver must register itself with the underlying USB driver stack that is loaded by Windows for the device.
-To register the client driver, call <b>WdfUsbTargetDeviceCreateWithParameters</b> and specify a contract version in the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406503">WDF_USB_DEVICE_CREATE_CONFIG</a> structure.</p>
+To register the client driver, call <b>WdfUsbTargetDeviceCreateWithParameters</b> and specify a contract version in the <a href="..\wdfusb\ns-wdfusb--wdf-usb-device-create-config.md">WDF_USB_DEVICE_CREATE_CONFIG</a> structure.</p>

 <p> If the client driver is intended to build, run, and use the improvements and the new capabilities on Windows 8, the client contract version is USBD_CLIENT_CONTRACT_VERSION_602.</p>

 <p>Typically, drivers call <b>WdfUsbTargetDeviceCreateWithParameters</b> from within an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-prepare-hardware.md">EvtDevicePrepareHardware</a> callback function.
 Drivers can also call <b>WdfUsbTargetDeviceCreateWithParameters</b> from within an <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function.</p>

-<p>For information about how WDM USB client drivers interact with the USB 3.0 driver stack, see  <a href="https://msdn.microsoft.com/library/windows/hardware/hh406258">Best Practices: Using URBs</a>.</p>

-<p>If the driver calls <b>WdfUsbTargetDeviceCreateWithParameters</b> to create a framework USB device object, the driver must create URBs only by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh439423">WdfUsbTargetDeviceCreateUrb</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/hh439420">WdfUsbTargetDeviceCreateIsochUrb</a>.</p>

-<p>If you call this method from a UMDF driver, you must specify the <b>UmdfDispatcher</b> directive in the driver's INF file.
-Otherwise, this method may return <b>STATUS_INVALID_PARAMETER</b>.
-For more information about this directive, see <a href="https://docs.microsoft.com/windows-hardware/drivers/wdf/specifying-wdf-directives-in-inf-files">Specifying WDF Directives in INF Files</a>.</p>

-<p>The following code example is part of an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-prepare-hardware.md">EvtDevicePrepareHardware</a> callback function that calls <b>WdfUsbTargetDeviceCreateWithParameters</b>.
-The example stores the handle to the framework USB device object in driver-defined context space. </p>

-<p>Windows 8 includes a new USB driver stack to support USB 3.0 devices.</p>

-<p>Before a framework-based client driver can use the new capabilities of the USB driver stack for Windows 8, the driver must register itself with the underlying USB driver stack that is loaded by Windows for the device.
-To register the client driver, call <b>WdfUsbTargetDeviceCreateWithParameters</b> and specify a contract version in the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406503">WDF_USB_DEVICE_CREATE_CONFIG</a> structure.</p>

-<p> If the client driver is intended to build, run, and use the improvements and the new capabilities on Windows 8, the client contract version is USBD_CLIENT_CONTRACT_VERSION_602.</p>

-<p>Typically, drivers call <b>WdfUsbTargetDeviceCreateWithParameters</b> from within an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-prepare-hardware.md">EvtDevicePrepareHardware</a> callback function.
-Drivers can also call <b>WdfUsbTargetDeviceCreateWithParameters</b> from within an <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function.</p>

-<p>For information about how WDM USB client drivers interact with the USB 3.0 driver stack, see  <a href="https://msdn.microsoft.com/library/windows/hardware/hh406258">Best Practices: Using URBs</a>.</p>
+<p>For information about how WDM USB client drivers interact with the USB 3.0 driver stack, see  <a href="buses.usb_client_driver_contract_in_windows_8">Best Practices: Using URBs</a>.</p>

-<p>If the driver calls <b>WdfUsbTargetDeviceCreateWithParameters</b> to create a framework USB device object, the driver must create URBs only by calling <a href="https://msdn.microsoft.com/library/windows/hardware/hh439423">WdfUsbTargetDeviceCreateUrb</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/hh439420">WdfUsbTargetDeviceCreateIsochUrb</a>.</p>
+<p>If the driver calls <b>WdfUsbTargetDeviceCreateWithParameters</b> to create a framework USB device object, the driver must create URBs only by calling <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicecreateurb.md">WdfUsbTargetDeviceCreateUrb</a> or <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicecreateisochurb.md">WdfUsbTargetDeviceCreateIsochUrb</a>.</p>

 <p>If you call this method from a UMDF driver, you must specify the <b>UmdfDispatcher</b> directive in the driver's INF file.
 Otherwise, this method may return <b>STATUS_INVALID_PARAMETER</b>.
 For more information about this directive, see <a href="https://docs.microsoft.com/windows-hardware/drivers/wdf/specifying-wdf-directives-in-inf-files">Specifying WDF Directives in INF Files</a>.</p>